joaolessab/python-flask-sqlite-for-webapis/README.md

 1. Download Python [version 3](https://www.python.org/downloads/);
 2. Install Python and put the installation path on the "PATH" Enviroment Variable;

-<i>- The Python 3 assistant asks you to install Pip Library, if you cannot use it, follow the next step;</i>
+<i>- The Python 3 assistant asks you to install Pip Library, if you cannot use it, follow the line below before step 3;</i>
 - If not: Install Pip [following this tutorial](https://www.youtube.com/watch?v=zPMr0lEMqpo);</i>

 3. Install Flash running the command: ```pip install flask```